What is a Slave Cable?

 In addition to jumps, slave cables can be used to access power directly from a vehicle’s battery.
 When combined with NATO slave cable plugs and power inverters, users can produce power for a variety of uses safely and easily.

-Where to Buy Slave Cables
+Buy Slave Cables From Gateway Cable Company

-Due to the specialized nature of these cables, they are not as readily available as standard jumper cables.
-Military slave cables are custom-built and shipped directly from the manufacturer.
 Gateway Cable Company has been building military electrical connectors and cable assemblies in the United States since 1979, and creates built-to-last products that help support the troops.
 To request a quote for anything from shielded cables to a NATO slave cable, plug, or power inverter, contact us today.